emon233/PIVX/doc/README.md

-PIVX Core
+LYNX Core
 =============

 Setup
 ---------------------
-[PIVX Core](http://lynx.org/wallet) is the original PIVX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PIVX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[LYNX Core](http://lynx.org/wallet) is the original LYNX client and it builds the backbone of the network.
+However, it downloads and stores the entire history of LYNX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PIVX Core on your native platform.
+The following are some helpful notes on how to run LYNX Core on your native platform.

 ### Unix